kalpeshdusane/Seam-Carving-B.E.-Project/README.md

 ## For execution

-1) you have a CUDA enabled GPU in your system.
+1) You have a CUDA enabled GPU in your system.
-2) you have CUDA runtime environment (greater than v2.3).
+2) You have CUDA runtime environment (greater than v2.3).
-3) you have visual c++ runtime environment.
+3) You have visual c++ runtime environment.
-4) double click on the exe
+4) Double click on the exe.
-5) run the project
+5) Run the project.